-Post-processing speed was measured using a dedicated in-house benchmark tool that records the time taken to compute a prescribed set of image pairs, and thus the number of velocity fields per second.
-To determine the computation time, all image pairs were preloaded into memory before timing.
+Post-processing speed was measured using a dedicated in--house benchmark tool that records the time taken to compute a prescribed set of image pairs, and thus the number of displacement fields per second.
+To determine the computation time, all image pairs were pre--loaded into memory before timing.
 For each image size, ten 8-bit image pairs were used and the computation was repeated 100 times, resulting in an average of over 1,000 image pairs.

-For comparison, a CC-PIV implementation (DPIV) \cite{AguilarCabello2022DPIVSoftOpenCLAM} was also benchmarked, using an iterative multi-pass CC-FFT with three IW sizes \( 32\times32,\;16\times16,\;8\times8~\text{px}^2 \) at 50\% overlap and three iterations, chosen to mirror the iterative behavior of the OFV settings.
+For comparison, a CC-PIV implementation (DPIV\cite{AguilarCabello2022DPIVSoftOpenCLAM}) was also benchmarked, using an iterative multi-pass CC-FFT with three IW sizes \( 32\times32,\;16\times16,\;8\times8~\text{px} \) at 50\% overlap and three iterations, chosen to mirror the iterative behavior of the OFV settings.
 For CC-PIV, one image pair per image size was timed to keep the total runtime reasonable at the largest resolutions.
-Images were also preloaded in the memory, so that only computing time was accounted for.
+Images were also pre--loaded in the memory, so that only computing time was accounted for.

-In Fig.~\ref{fig:perf_of_post}, the post-processing speed (number of velocity fields computed per second) is shown as a function of the size of the images, for 3 different pyramid sub-levels (psl).
+In Fig.~\ref{fig:perf_of_post}, the post-processing speed (number of displacement fields computed per second) is shown as a function of the size of the images, for 3 different pyramid sub-levels (PSL).
 This matters because PSL is tuned to the inter-frame displacement and has a non-negligible impact on runtime.
-In our implementation, $PSL=0$ means no pyramid level, meaning displacements of order $\sim1$~px, while $PSL=1$ can deal with displacement up to $\sim4$~px and $PSL=2$ displacements up to $\sim9$~px.
+In our implementation, $PSL=0$ means no pyramid level, meaning displacements of particles of order $\sim1$~px, while $PSL=1$ can deal with displacement up to $\sim4$~px and $PSL=2$ displacements up to $\sim9$~px.

-First, one can see that the computing speed scales linearly with the size of the pictures: the smallest the picture, the highest the number of velocity fields computed per second.
+First, one can see that the computing speed scales linearly with the image size: the smallest the image, the highest the number of velocity fields computed per second.